SanDiegoCountySheriff/PIIFinder/README.md

 ```

 ## Instructions
+1. Open the folder (PIIFinder-master) where you saved the files from git
+1. Double click FinderTrainer.py
 1. Click on the "Select Files" button and select the files you'd like to scan for PII.
 1. Click on the "Scan" button
 1. After the scan is done look through the results and click on the buttons that include words that you wouldn't like to search for again.